If 2020 has taught us anything, it’s that there’s no such thing as a safe job.

 You could use the skills you’ve acquired throughout your professional life to build a repertoire of offerings such as appointment making, proposal writing, procurement, travel bookings, personal shopper.

 If you are prepared to work away from the computer you could use your skills to do the cleaning, ironing and other tasks for customers.
-Here’s a handy list of home business ideas to get you started.

 6. Become a Freelance Writer